Postpartum Depression in Men

 Can Men Get Postpartum Depression Too?

-The Journal of the American Academy of Pediatrics published an article in 2020 about the importance of providing mental health screening to both new parents not just the woman that gave birth.
+The Journal of the American Academy of Pediatrics published an article in 2020 about the importance of providing mental health screening to both new parents not just the woman who gave birth.

 Approximately 25% of new fathers will suffer from symptoms of postpartum depression; however, only about 10% of cases get recorded.
 The condition in men is known as paternal postpartum depression (PPPD) or paternal postnatal depression (PPND).